 Under both the Data Protection Act 1998 and the General Data Protection Regulation 2016 (“GDPR”) organisations must ensure there is a lawful basis for processing personal data.
 If there is no lawful basis for processing, the processing should not take place.

-This expert insight focuses on some of the grounds for processing that are most likely to apply to organisations in the health and care sector, including:
+This expert insight focusses on some of the grounds for processing that are most likely to apply to organisations in the health and care sector, including:

 - Consent from the data subject